thecodebeneath/lyrical-impact/README.md

 skaffold run
 ```

-### Open browser to app URL
+### Access the App
 - Git Bash:
 ```
-minikube service mvc-service
+minikube service mvc-service --https=true
 ```

-## Keycloak 9.0.0 (local OIDC server)
+## Keycloak

+Keycloak, v9.0.0, is a local OIDC server.
 Create a service for local user accounts that can login to the application.
 ```
 cd docker
 docker-compose up -d keycloak